KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

     * `header`: most widgets have the heading at the top
     * `footer`: popups originating from a top panel usually
   * **/plot-background.svg**: a background for plotter (graph) widgets, such as the plots in ksysguard
-  * **/scrollbar.svg** : the classical `elevator` scrollbar, must have the following elemens : `arrow-up`, `mouseover-arrow-up`, `sunken-arrow-up`, same 3 elements for `arrow-left`, `arrow-right` and `arrow-bottom`.
+  * **/scrollbar.svg** : the classical `elevator` scrollbar, must have the following elements : `arrow-up`, `mouseover-arrow-up`, `sunken-arrow-up`, same 3 elements for `arrow-left`, `arrow-right` and `arrow-bottom`.
 It can have an element called `hint-scrollbar-size` that says at what size the scrollbar should be rendered (width if vertical, height if horizontal).
 It must also have frames with the following prefixes:
     * `slider`
     * `mouseover-slider`
     * `sunken-slider`